Magisk-Modules-Alt-Repo/microg_installer/README.md

 However, NanoDroid is **heavily cluttered** (while they claim to de-bloat your device).
 A NanoDroid-microG installation with default settings will flood your system with lots of their own included apps, e.g. Nanolx's GmsCore, Play Store, some UnifiedNlp backends.
 Although this behavior can be altered by creating a kind-of installation settings file, it's just a waste of time for people who want to have a _clean_ and _working_ microG setup with nothing redundant included.
 It's only suitable for those who want an out-of-the-box experience, or don't want to bother setting up microG manually.

 In brief, things seem to be complicated with NanoDroid.
 Why can't it just install microG and let users decide what to install afterwards?

-## Why is not the newest version of GmsCore included?

-To allow updating via F-Droid - it installs a copy to /data and so the app data is safe.
-Also this is an INSTALLER and not an updater.
-But if you want you can PR an update if it's not the newest version you include in the PR.

 ## Build